 The IHCP is developed with the pupil (where appropriate), parent/carer, designated named member of school staff, specialist nurse (where appropriate) and relevant healthcare services.
-These plans will be completed at the beginning of the school year / when child enrols / on diagnosis being communicated to the school and will be reviewed annually by SENCo Bernie Murphy and Acting HT Aisling Cannon
+These plans will be completed at the beginning of the school year / when child enrols / on diagnosis being communicated to the school and will be reviewed annually by Sandra Grisley.

-All staff are made aware of any relevant health care needs and copies of health care plans are available in the HT office.
+All staff are made aware of any relevant health care needs and copies of health care plans are available within the medical boxes.